Marriage penalty: Deductions

+On the other hand, being married can result in a lower effective tax rate if only one spouse works because the marginal tax bracket for married couples filing jointly is twice as much compared to the same marginal bracket for singles, and the standard deduction is twice the amount for married filing jointly compared to single status.

 Social security/Medicare burden and subsidy to sole breadwinners and nonearning parents

 In connection with other taxation issues in the United States, one concern is that these marriages are subsidizing one-earner/one-nonearner parent couples in Social Security and Medicare benefits.
 For example, in social security and Medicare, two-earner couples pay taxes that create a surplus or at least pay for their own benefits (and receive reduced benefits such as reduced survivor benefits), while one-earner couples pay insufficient taxes that create a deficit and receive an extra, unfunded benefit of 50% or more in Social Security (i.e., a total of 150% or more), and 100% or more in Medicare (i.e. a total of 200% or more).

 This problem is exacerbated by the fact Social Security and Medicare taxes are collected only on wage income, passive income such as capital and property earnings are exempt, and benefits are progressive.
 This means that the chief tax burden for the programs is carried by two-earner families with wages that range between the mid-range and the cap and these families also receive fewer benefits than any other family structure or set-up.